Illinois Woman's Press Association: Notable members

 Fanny Butcher, longtime literary editor and critic for the Chicago Tribune began her career at the newspaper after first meeting Mary Eleanor O'Donnell, IWPAs 11th president, who was also the women's editor of the 'Tribune'.
 Impressed by Butcher's featured stories published in short-lived publications Morrison's Weekly and Chicago, O'Donnell offered Butcher the opportunity to write the column, "How to Earn Money at Home."
 From the success of that column Butcher's fifty-year career at the newspaper began and she would continue to write for each of the newspaper departments.
 She is credited with suggesting the tabloid book review in the Sunday edition of the paper.
 Butcher focused on discussions with writers and reviewing bestseller books.
 Throughout her career, Butcher maintained lifelong friendships with many prominent authors and other literary figures.
 The Newberry Library in Chicago contains a special collection of Butcher's correspondence with those authors and other literary figures, including Ernest Hemingway, Willa Cather, H. L. Mencken, Sinclair Lewis and Carl Sandburg who referred to her as "Miss Chicago, Lady Midwest."
 Likewise, the collection contains many publicity portraits of authors and other literary figures sent to Fanny for use in her columns and reviews.
 She acquired a reputation as the dean of Chicago's Literary critics and would be the first woman honored by the Friends of the Chicago Public Library.
 At the age of 93, she was inducted into the Hall of Fame of the Chicago Press Club.
 Carrie Ashton Johnson, who wrote about the suffrage and temperance movements of the day, was a member for five decades.
+Jennie Murray Kemp was the editor and publisher of Our Messenger, 1889–1903; circulation manager of The Union Signal, and The Young Crusader, 1903–12; and National Woman's Christian Temperance Union press superintendent.
+In addition to being a poet and hymnwriter, Julia H. Thayer served as president of the Chicago Female College.